Linaro/lava/doc/v2/contribution-intro.rst

 running unchanging reference LAVA test jobs against the evolving LAVA codebase, using as many different :term:`device types <device type>` as possible.
-As a long term project, it is important to get wide coverage of devices yet also to minimise changes outside the LAVA codebase.
+As a long term project, it is important to get wide coverage of devices yet also to minimize changes outside the LAVA codebase.

 Historically, this testing was done using Linaro's staging test lab